 autosuspend is a usual Python package and hence can be installed using the common Python packaging tools.

 Briefly, the following steps can be used to install autosuspend from source in a system-wide location (as

 python3 -m venv /opt/autosuspend /opt/autosuspend/bin/pip install git+https://github.com/languitar/autosuspend.git@<tag or branch>#egg=autosuspend[all]

 Replace the angle brackets with desired Git tag or branch.

-master for the latest development release.
+main for the latest development release.

 all in the square brackets ensures that autosuspend is installed with all optional dependencies.